Isabella Dunwill

-For television: Carla Cametti P.D., Satisfaction, Thank God You're Here, Neighbours, The Secret Life of Us, Stingers, Horace and Tina, Halifax FP, and Frontline.

-Her film credits include WIL, A Black and White World and in the AFI winning short, The Projectionist.
+Dunwill's other screen credits include: Carla Cametti PD, Satisfaction and Halifax f.p. and the AFI winning short film, The Projectionist.

-On stage she appeared in Jim Sharman's production of What the Butler Saw (Belvoir Street, NSW), the Bell Shakespeare Company's Actors at Work tour 2007, Scarlett O’Hara at the Crimson Parrott workshop Melbourne Theatre Company, Denise Baudu in The Department Store at the Old Fitzroy Theatre.
-(NSW), Cassandra in Theatre @ Risk's Requiem for the 20th Century, and La Mama's The Devil's Dictionary.
+On stage she appeared in Jim Sharman's production of What the Butler Saw (Belvoir Street, the Bell Shakespeare Company's Actors at Work tour 2007, Scarlett O'Hara at the Crimson Parrot workshop at Melbourne Theatre Company, Denise Baudu in The Department Store at the Old Fitzroy Theatre, Cassandra in Theatre @ Risk's Requiem for the 20th Century, and La Mama's The Devil's Dictionary.

-Dunwill was also a Motion Capture artist for the feature film Constantine and various other popular computer games including Stalker.
+Dunwill was also a motion capture artist for the feature film Constantine and various other popular computer games including Stalker.

 She is the lead voice of Polvina the octopus sea princess in the animated children's series Sea Princesses on Channel 7, the voice of Nina in the animated television series Pixel Pinkie on Channel 9 and the voice of Amy, the blue dressed teddy bear in the animated 3D television series Bananas in Pyjamas.